BLAISE ALLYSEN KEARSLEY

 "Blaise was really able to build a community on Zoom.
 This is an incredibly difficult thing to do, and she made it seem so easy."

-— Memoir workshop participant
+— Memoir + Personal Essay workshop participant

 "This is a fantastic format.
 It's like a tiny focus group for pinpointing the areas of my writing that need further development."

-— Creative nonfiction workshop participant
+— Memoir + Personal Essay workshop participant

 "Blaise is such a skilled reader and editor, and her notes are always valuable.
 She offers wonderful perspectives and assembles groups of writers with keen perspectives of their own.
 Highly recommend."

-— Creative nonfiction workshop participant
+— Returning workshop participant

 "What Blaise does is so specific and special.